theAvoidact.com

 New York State Assembly passes the AVOID Act

-The full Assembly passes the AVOID Act with the employer exception and the post-note-of-issue prohibition intact.
+The full Assembly passes the AVOID Act with the employer exception and the post-note-of-issue restriction intact.
 The bill is sent to the Governor for signature.

 8. April 2025